 Lightning-Generated Whistler-Mode Waves at Venus

 The periapsis of Venus Express was near the North Pole.
 It changed ~3º per year in latitude and ranged from 165 to 400 km in altitude.
-The solar zenith angle spanned 73º-107º, a 34º range along the noon-midnight meridian.
-These high latitudes only allowed Venus Express to observe a modest radial component of the field at on the nightside.
-The longitude of the orbit was fixed in inertial space, so it swept through all local times in one Venus year, or 225 Earth days.
+The solar zenith angle spanned 73º to 107º, a 34º range along the noon-midnight meridian.
+These high latitudes only allowed Venus Express to observe a modest radial component of the field on the nightside.
+The longitude of the ascending node was fixed in inertial space, so it swept through all local times in one Venus year, or ~225 Earth days.

 Poynting Flux Calculation

-The Venus Express fluxgate magnetometer detected lightning-generated whistlers throughout the mission.
+The Venus Express fluxgate magnetometer detected lightning-generated whistler-mode waves throughout its 8.5 year campaign.
 We have demonstrated that these waves exhibit all the properties of whistler-mode waves.
-They were most frequently observed near 250 km altitude, about 3% of the time on average, or 4% of the time during solar minimum.
-Typical Poynting flux values of 10^-8 W/m^2 agree with previous studies on Pioneer Venus.
+They were most frequently observed near 250 km altitude, about 8% of the time on average.
+Typical Poynting flux values of 10-9 W m-2 agree with previous studies on Pioneer Venus.
 The observations in this study only indicate where the waves are most likely to be observed, but not where the source lightning is located.
 Because of the field guidance of these waves, the field configuration introduces an observation bias.
 Next we will employ ray tracing methods to geolocate the source of each storm.

 Brace, L.H. et al. (1997).
 Adv.
 Space Res., 19: 1203-1212.

 Russell, C. T. et al. (1989).
 Res.
 Lett., 16, 579–582.

 Russell, C.T. et al. (2013).
 Icarus, 226, 1527–1537.

 Villarreal, M. N. et al. (2015).
 J. Geophys.
 Res.
 Space Physics, 120, 2232–2240.